Continuing Legal Education (CLE) Training:

 Pleadings and Forms Bank:

-Sample pleadings and forms are available to all volunteers with an open family law or child abuse/neglect case accepted through our program.
+Sample pleadings, forms, training materials and other general items of interest are available to all volunteers with an open pro bono case accepted through one of our programs.
 Please click HERE to view these documents.

 In each of our pro bono cases involving state court actions, our clients are eligible for waivers of filing fees.
 By filing a Statement of Legal Aid Representation (SOLA), which we prepare and provide, clients approved for our services are entitled to defend their action without costs.